ansys/pyansys-dev-guide/doc/source/how-to/manage-protobuf-definitions.rst

 service calls so that the Pythonic API can have a consistent abstraction, independent of underlying implementations.

-For each client library release, only a single gRPC API version should be wrapped in order to maintain a consistent API abstraction expectation for the supporting server instances.
+For each client library release, only a single gRPC API version should be wrapped to maintain a consistent API abstraction expectation for the supporting server instances.